cmenders/ai-agent-cs153/HOW_TO_USE.md

 - **Bibliography Management**: Keep track of papers cited in a conversation
 - **Citation Formatting**: Format citations in various academic styles
 - **Research Notes**: Add, view, and manage notes for papers
+- **Reading Lists**: Organize papers into custom collections for different research topics
+- **Related Papers Recommendation**: Get suggestions for papers related to your current reading

 ## Commands